 Liquid & Moistness!

-You will need liquid to make stuffing, it should be moist – how moist is a personal preference.
+You will need liquid to make stuffing, stuffing has to be moist – how moist is a personal preference.
 Some people like a loose/sloppy stuffing, others like a firm stuffing.
 You have a choice of what to add, here are some ideas:

 - Water: You can simply rely on the tastes and flavours you’ve added to your stuffing to produce enough flavour, so adding just boiling water can be the right choice.